I was born in London, and I spent most of my early life moving in and out of Britain from England to Barbados.

 I was in the middle of a custody battle between my parents, and all the moves meant that I didn’t have a normal, average upbringing.

 Without going too much into it, there was one incident after I came to England where I ended up in hospital on a life support machine with a tube sticking out of me.
 That was when I was three years old.
-I still have the scars from where the doctors cut had to cut into my head.

 After the incident, I had lots of medical issues.
 I am partially blind in my left eye, and back then, I wasn’t able to walk, I wasn’t able to talk, I couldn’t stand up.

 Instead of going back to Barbados again, I stayed in England and moved in with my adopted parents, who were able to look after me because they were more financially stable.